 Disclosure: This post may contain affiliate links to products for your convenience, such as to items on Amazon.
 Homestead and Chill gains a small commission from purchases made through those links, at no additional cost to you.

 - Sourdough starter – Approximately 160 grams of active starter will be used in the recipe.
 If you don’t have one yet, learn how to make your own sourdough starter from scratch here!
 Or, if you aren’t up for making a starter from scratch, feel free to pick up a dry (but alive!) organic sourdough starter the Homestead and Chill shop.
 All it needs a little water, flour, and few days to get active again.

 - Flour – 450 grams total.
-For this recipe, we combine 400 grams of organic white all-purpose flour with 50 grams of organic whole wheat flour.
-While we usually love adding more whole wheat than that to our bread, it can be too dense for focaccia.
-Furthermore, we typically make sourdough with white bread flour rather than all-purpose flour.
+For this recipe, we usually combine 400 grams of organic white all-purpose flour plus 50 grams of organic whole wheat flour, though you can use all white!
+We love the added nutritional value that whole wheat adds, but large amounts can make focaccia too dense.
+Also note that this sourdough focaccia recipe calls for all-purpose flour in contrast to bread flour, which we usually use for sourdough bread loaves.
 Yet due to the higher protein content in bread flour, it can also lead to a more dense and chewy texture than we’re after here.
 All-purpose flour helps to obtain the quintessential light and fluffy focaccia texture.

 - Salt – 9 grams in the dough, plus additional for sprinkling on top.
 Sea salt, kosher salt, or Himalayan salt is preferred over iodized table salt in sourdough baking.